jdhenke/celestrium/doc/paper.md

 GrahpModel defines how Celestrium models a graph. d3's force directed layout is the what currently renders the actual graph onscreen, so any deviation from d3's graph representation would require the data to be put into that format anyway.
-So, it seemed optimal, practically speaking, to use d3's representation, but it was not attempted to optimize for other uses cases.
+So, it seemed optimal, practically speaking, to use d3's representation. d3 uses an array of javascript objects to represent the nodes.
+Links are stored as an array of javascript objects with `source` and `target` attributes which are the actual node objects themselves.
+It was not attempted to optimize for other uses cases.
 This may be worth investigating if alternative layout methods are used.

-d3 uses an array of javascript objects to represent the nodes.
-Links are stored as an array of javascript objects with `source` and `target` attributes which are the actual node objects themselves.

 ### Interfacing with the Full Graph